 Earning points for free flights: 3/5

-BankSA's card also provides you with the equivalent of 0.5 frequent flyer points for every $1 spent, regardless of the rewards variant you choose and with no points capping, so although some cards award more points on spends up to a certain amount every month, an uncapped card with a sub-$100 annual fee is usually quite hard to find.
+Regardless of the rewards option you choose, you'll also be rewarded with the equivalent of 0.5 frequent flyer points for every $1 spent on purchases with no points capping, so although some other cards in the market award more points on spends up to a certain amount every month, an uncapped card with a sub-$100 annual fee is usually quite hard to find.

-With no fee for having an additional cardholder on the account either, you could choose to share the card account with your partner, paying only the one annual fee (or even with a waived fee through Amplify Points), while earning rewards on all your combined spends.
+With no fee for having an additional cardholder on the account as well, you could also share the account with your partner, paying only the one annual fee, while earning rewards on all your combined spends.

 Airport lounge access: 0/5